jscancella/bagging/README.md

 You don't because in order to generate a checksum of the tag file it can't change.
 Thus if you try to add a line for the tag-manifest containing a checksum, that checksum will change and no longer be valid.

 #### how do I check/create a compressed (zip, gz, etc) bag using this library?
-The specific functionality for checking or creating a bag while it is still compressed is not supported as it is beyond the scope of this project.
+The specific functionality for checking or creating a bag while it is still compressed is not supported and there are not plans to support it in the future.
 I would recommend you use your favorite application to compress/decompress and then work with the bag as normal.

 #### is BagIt good for archiving?
 Maybe, it really depends on what you are trying to achieve.